 Molise Introduction and Main Cities

-The Molise is undoubtedly one of the most unknown regions of Italy.
+The Molise is undoubtedly one of the least visited regions of Italy.
 Vacations in the region are often combined with a visit to the Abruzzo to the north since the landscapes are similar.
 The area is mountainous and is sometimes referred to as "between the mountains and the sea" as the small region contains both a little seacoast and a mountainous center.
 The attractions are decidedly rural.

 The regional capitals are Isernia and Campobasso shown on the Molise map in bold type.
 Both cities can be reached by train:

 - Campobasso is known for its engraved cutlery, its religious procession and festival in early June, and the National School for Carabinieri.
-The upper part of town is the older part and has a couple Romanesque churches and a castle at the top.
+The upper part of town is the older part and has a couple of Romanesque churches and a castle at the top.
 From Campobasso, there is a bus service to some of the smaller villages nearby.

 - Isernia was once the Samnite town of Aesernia and claims to be the first capital of Italy.
 Evidence of a Paleolithic village was also found at Isernia and finds are displayed in a modern museum.
 Today Isernia is famous for its lace and its onions.
 Isernia has a small historic center, the highlight of which is the 14th century Fontana Fraterna, made from pieces of Roman ruins.